preloadA woman in casual clothes carries a bag as she crosses a crosswalk in a parking lot.

 Bags: 2

-Convertibles are – as many already know – cars with retractable roofs.
+Convertibles are – as I’m sure you already know – cars with retractable roofs.
 Coming in both soft and hard top variants, they are sleek and aesthetically pleasing, but can also be based on hatchback and saloon models.
 Bear in mind that the price to pay for soaking up the sun whilst you drive is inevitably the limited storage capacity, so a convertible would be best suited to those travelling light or not wishing to travel directly to or from the airport with their hire car.

 Hybrid and Electric Car Hire